 On July 16, 2004, the Company entered into an employment agreement with Scott M. Quist, its Chairman of the Board, President and Chief Executive Officer.
-The agreement was effective as of December 4, 2003 with a five-year term ending December 4, 2008.
-Effective December 4, 2008, the Company renewed the agreement for an additional five-year term.
-Effective December 7, 2012, the Company renewed the employment agreement for an additional six year term ending December 7, 2018.
+The agreement was effective as of December 4, 2008, the Company renewed the agreement for an additional five-year term ending December 7, 2018.
+The employment agreement for an additional six year term ending December 7, 2018.
 The employment agreement and renewals are subject to Mr. Quist performing his duties with usual and customary care, diligence and prudence commensurate with his position, and not performing or failing to perform any act which would justify a termination for cause.
 In addition, Mr. Quist agrees to perform such additional duties as may be assigned to him from time to time by the Company's Board of Directors.
 Under the terms of the agreement, Mr. Quist is to devote his full time to the Company serving as Chairman of the Board, President and Chief Executive Officer at not less than his current salary and benefits.
 The Company also agrees to maintain a group term life insurance policy of not less than \$1,000,000 and a whole life insurance policy in the amount of \$500,000 on Mr. Quist's life.
 In the event of disability, Mr. Quist's salary would be continued for up to five years at 75% of its current level of compensation.